Charles Criner, the Heart & Soul of His Lithography Art

 Charles Criner now graces the Printing Museum in Houston, Texas with his presence and expertise.
 Personally, we think that they are fortunate to have such an esteemed artist working there!

-As the official Artist in Residence, Charles not only continues to create his own artwork using for the most part an antique 1830 Starwheel Oak Press, but he teaches lithography workshops, leads tours and and is there to help educate people about art printing techniques.
+As the official Artist in Residence, Charles not only continues to create his own artwork using, for the most part, an antique 1830 Starwheel Oak Press, but he teaches lithography workshops, leads tours and is there to help educate people about art printing techniques.

 If you are lucky you will be able to see him working on a new lithograph, perhaps even be in the process of printing another one of his creations.

 That is a rare treat as there are not that many presses of that vintage still in operation.